The MPX2600 is a high-speed, compact six-axis robot ideal for painting contoured parts such as...View Robot Profile

 Yaskawa Motoman offers manufacturers a wide range of robotic painting products and technology.
 Our flexible, high-performance paint robots increase finishing quality, consistency and throughput, while dramatically lowering operating costs and decreasing wasted material.

 Robotic Painting Process

 Painting and coating typically consists of multiple operations before and after the actual coating process.
-While the operations vary with the application, we have listed several of the most common operations below:
+While operations vary with the application, we have listed several of the most common paint-line subprocesses below: